CalumBeck/BSW-Data-Course/chapter4.md

 ```

-Now that the variables are transformed, it is time to give another shot at finding the correlation between them.
-Since the distribution of the transformed variables is closer to a normal one, the assumption is that the correlation coefficient should have greater accuracy.
+Now comes the fun part!
+You need to initialize a Decision Tree model and pass the training data to it, so it can learn the relevant features.

+Note that you are also passing the dependent variables labels with `y_train`.
+This means that you are solving a `supervised learning` problem.

 `@instructions`
-1) Use the `corr()` function to find the correlation between the transformed values
+1) Use the `DecisionTreeClassifer` to initiate the model.
+This will be assigned to the variable `dt`

-2) Assign the code to the variable `new_correlation`

-3) Print the newly assigned variable
+2) Use the `fit` method on `dt` and pass the training variables, so that your model can learn

 `@hint`